David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 - It began as a simple ideas to map personalities of anything from video games, to my own persona, using 'Knowledge Graphs' to map out 'Personality Constructs', or 'Persona'.
 Mapping include 'speaking tone' & 'vocabulary', profiling frameworks (e.g. 'Myers Briggs', history (e.g. key events in a persons life, and the emotions they trigger) and even metaphor or common phrase types that the character uses.
 - My lifelong passion for Psychology, the incredible pace of AI advancement, and my preference for 'altruistic projects' caused me to pivot to a more spoecific goal.
 The pivot was also inspired by the realization that it could be achieved by simply merging three of my portfolio projects and a LOT of testing.
 - AI Building is primarily focussed on testing.
 I've spent hundreds of hours just testing the capabilities of small models by querying them on topics, however for a 'production' environment you'd want to test and tune over _at least_ one year).
-- This README is written with 'Clinicians' as the primary audience, to demo possibilities with non-technical jargon.
-The secondary audience is for either potential employers, or those seeking to learn the _art_ of AI building, Persona-mappings, or 'Using AI to _augment_ people or processes.
+- This README is written with 'Clinicians' as the primary audience, to demo possibilities with non-technical jargon in the first half of the document.
-For those learning to build agentic systems, at the bottom of the file is a 'Learning Agentic Systems' (Under the 'Tech Stuff' heading, clinicians can ignore) covering topics such as 'Hardware Considerations', 'Testing' and 'Agentic Frameworks'.
+- The second half covers more technical aspects for the _art_ of AI building, Persona-mappings, or 'Using AI to _augment_ people or processes.
+This covers 'Hardware Considerations', 'Testing', Safety, and learning 'Agentic Frameworks'.
 ---

 ---
-As of today the main goal is to build a tool that will help therapists and mental health hospitals modernize and care for patients.
-I'm scoping an adaptation for criminal profiling and pattern matching, both online and in the 'real-world'.
+This version of the Persona-Forge is designed to help therapists and mental health hospitals modernize and care for patients.
+I'm scoping an adaptation for criminal profiling and pattern matching, both 'online' and in the 'real-world'.

 # Use Cases: